I'd like to email you! What is your business email address?

 I have a request/preference about an order I placed.
 Who do I contact?

-Please contact our shipping/packing manager at: email@example.com with specific requests about orders that have been placed (i.e. color matching skeins and any other color preferences).
-He will be happy to accommodate.
+Please contact our shipping/packing manager at: firstname.lastname@example.org with specific requests about orders that have been placed (i.e. color matching skeins and any other color preferences).
+She will be happy to accommodate.

 I am a new customer; how do I create an account?